the highly sensitive person

 • Learn more about the trait and revisit your life experience through this new lens.

-• build greater insight into yourself, and learn to harness your sensitivity.
+• Build greater insight into yourself, and learn to harness your sensitivity.

-• develop self-compassion for behaviors you might have previously blamed yourself for.
+• Develop self-compassion for behaviors you might have previously blamed yourself for.

 • Learn how to reconnect with your emotions and begin to trust yourself again.